YaRN: Efficient Context Window Extension of Large Language Models: Experiments

-For training, we extended the Llama 2~\cite{touvron2023llama2} 7B and 13B parameter models.
-No changes were made to the LLaMA model architecture other than the calculation of the embedding frequencies as described in \ref{yarn} with $s=16$ and $s=32$.
+For training the 128k context window size models, we extended the Llama~2~\citep{touvron2023llama2} 7B and 13B parameter models.
+No changes were made to the LLaMA model architecture other than the calculation of the embedding frequencies as described in Section~\ref{sec:yarn} with $s=16$ and $s=32$.

-We used a learning rate of $2 \times 10^{-5}$ with no weight decay and a linear warmup of 20 steps along with AdamW~\cite{loshchilov2018decoupled} $\beta_1=0.9$ and $\beta_2=0.95$.
-For $s=16$ we fine-tuned for 400 steps with global batch size $64$ using PyTorch~\cite{pytorch} Fully Sharded Data Parallelism~\cite{zhao2023pytorch} and Flash Attention 2~\cite{dao2023flashattention2} on the PG19 dataset~\cite{Rae2020Compressive} chunked into 64k segments bookended with the BOS and EOS token.
-For $s=32$ we followed the same procedure, but started from the finished $s=16$ checkpoint and trained for an additional 200 steps.
+We used a learning rate of $2 \times 10^{-5}$ with no weight decay and a linear warmup of 20 steps along with AdamW~\citep{loshchilov2018decoupled} $\beta_1=0.9$ and $\beta_2=0.95$.
+For the $s=16$ model, we fine-tuned for 400 steps with global batch size $64$ using PyTorch~\citep{pytorch} Fully Sharded Data Parallelism~\citep{zhao2023pytorch} and Flash Attention~2~\citep{dao2023flashattention2} on the PG19 dataset~\citep{Rae2020Compressive} chunked into 64k segments bookended with the BOS and EOS token.
+For $s=32$ we followed the same procedure, but due to compute constraints, we started from the finished $s=16$ checkpoint and trained for only an additional 200 steps.
+Note that the $s=32$ model is also trained with 64k context data, but we show that it is able to extrapolate to a context size of 128k in Section~\ref{sec:long-sequence}.